turboc1208/my_appapi/SQL_Primer.md

 <p></p>

-·
+√°
 Note:
 SQL is case insensitive, upper case or lower case letters mean the same, EXCEPT inside quotes.
-If USE_TYPE is entered in the table in all upper case ‘FAN’, then it must be searched for in all upper case.
-USE_TYPE=’fan’ will not match if it was inserted into the database in upper case.
-There are modifiers that can be used to adjust case, but it’s best to just be consistent.</p>
+If USE_TYPE is entered in the table in all upper case √îFAN√ï, then it must be searched for in all upper case.
+USE_TYPE=√ïfan√ï will not match if it was inserted into the database in upper case.
+There are modifiers that can be used to adjust case, but it√ïs best to just be consistent.</p>

 <p></p>

-<p>Now let’s
+<p>Now let√ïs
 try something a little more difficult.
-Let’s get a list of all of the fans in the house.
-To do that we introduce the “WHERE” clause.</p>
+Let√ïs get a list of all of the fans in the house.
+To do that we introduce the √íWHERE√ì clause.</p>

 <p></p>

 <p><pre> Select ha_Name </pre>, Use_Type, rOOm FrOm
-dEvIce where uSe_tYpe=’FAN’</p>
+dEvIce where uSe_tYpe=√ïFAN√ï</p>

 <p></p>